A superconducting on-chip microwave cavity for tunable hybrid systems with optically trapped Rydberg atoms: Results

-With our target hybrid system in mind, we start by considering the requirements for the position of the atoms.
+We start by considering the most important requirements of our envisioned hybrid system.
 First and foremost, the superconducting chip and in particular its packaging need to allow optical access at the location of the atoms.
 Secondly, the atoms should be trapped as close to the chip surface as possible to maximize the interaction with the superconducting cavity.
 The atoms should also be confined to a small region to minimize interaction inhomogeneities across the ensemble~\cite{hattermann2017, kaiser2022}.
-Direct interaction of trapping-laser photons with the superconducting chip, however, should be avoided, since this would lead to the breaking of Cooper pairs or even to heating of the entire mixing chamber to which the chip is anchored.
-We conclude that a system like the one shown in Fig.~\subref{fig:design-concept}{a} provides the best balance in addressing these initial requirements: An optical dipole trap (laser not shown) is used to levitate an atomic cloud $\sim\qty{80}{\micro\meter}$ above the chip surface and close to the edge of a tip-tapered superconducting chip.
-Note that the result is similar to the approach in Ref.~\cite{beck2016}, completely planar though and without normal-conducting elements.
+Direct interaction of trapping-laser photons with the superconducting chip, however, should be avoided, since this would lead to Cooper pair breaking or even to heating of the entire mixing chamber to which the chip is anchored.
+We conclude that a system like the one shown in Fig.~\subref{fig:design-concept}{a} provides the best balance in addressing these initial requirements: An optical dipole trap (laser not shown) is used to levitate an atomic cloud $\qty{\sim 80}{\micro\meter}$ above the chip surface~\cite{laser-chip-distance-note} and close to the edge of a tip-tapered superconducting chip.
+The result is similar to the approach in Ref.~\cite{beck2016}, albeit completely planar and devoid of normal metal elements.
 Our design also takes the elongated ensemble distribution in a fridge-compatible dipole trap into account.
-With its high thermal conductivity and large band gap of~\qty{4.9}{\electronvolt}, sapphire is the substrate material of choice.
+The details of the exact shape and size of the chip, the shape of the atomic cloud and the chip-atom distance are discussed in Secs.~\ref{sec:dipole-trap} and~\ref{sec:parameter-optimization}.